imhta/newsweek-clone-bootstrap/README.md

 # Newsweek clone bootstrap
-This is a Newsweek clone made with native HTML and CSS
+This is a Newsweek clone made with native HTML and CSS and with bootstrap. bulit on mobile first responsiveness approach.

 ##### Built With
 + HTML5